 High Expectations can help students that are:

 - Referred by administrators, faculty/staff, coaches, or friends

-- Mandated by Judicial Affairs for a JMU drug policy violation
+- Mandated by the Office of Student Accountability and Restorative Practices for a JMU drug policy violation

 - Court-mandated to complete substance abuse prevention hours